asyncapi/website/pages/docs/tutorials/getting-started/hello-world.md

       $ref: '#/channels/hello'`}
 </CodeBlock>

 The `operations` section is where you describe what the application is doing.
-Is application a consumer that `receive` messages or producer that `send` messages, or both?
-Each operation has unique identifier like for example `receiveHello`.
+Each operation has a unique identifier for example, `receiveHello`.

-In above example you see that `Hello world application` is a consumer that listens to `sayHelloMessage` message comming from `hello` channel.
-In other words, you can say that `Hello world application` subscribes to `hello` topic to `recive` the `sayHelloMessage` message.
-This AsyncAPI document describes what `Hello world application` is doing, and not what others can do with it.
+In the above example, you see that the `Hello world application` is a consumer listening to the `sayHelloMessage` message from the `hello` channel.
+In other words, you can say that the `Hello world application` subscribes to the `hello` topic to `receive` the `sayHelloMessage` message.
+That AsyncAPI document describes what the `Hello world application` is doing, not what others can do with it.